LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    Logtalk uses an *operational* definition of abstract class: any class that does not inherit a method for creating new instances can be considered an abstract class.
-Moreover, Logtalk supports *interfaces*/*protocols*, which are often a better way to provide the functionality of C++ abstract classes.
+Moreover, Logtalk supports :term:`interfaces/protocols <protocol>`, which are often a better way to provide the functionality of C++ abstract classes.

 **base class**
-   Logtalk uses the term *superclass* with the same meaning.
+   Logtalk uses the term :term:`superclass` with the same meaning.

 **data member**
-   Logtalk uses *predicates* for representing both behavior and data.
+   Logtalk uses :term:`predicates <predicate>` for representing both behavior and data.

 **constructor function**
    There are no special methods for creating new objects in Logtalk.
-   Instead, Logtalk provides a built-in predicate, ``create_object/4``, which can be used as a building block to define more sophisticated object creation predicates.
+   Instead, Logtalk provides a built-in predicate, :ref:`predicates_create_object_4`, which can be used as a building block to define more sophisticated object creation predicates.

 **derived class**
-   Logtalk uses the term *subclass* with the same meaning.
+   Logtalk uses the term :term:`subclass` with the same meaning.

 **destructor function**
    There are no special methods for deleting new objects in Logtalk.
-   Instead, Logtalk provides a built-in predicate, ``abolish_object/1``, which is often used to define more sophisticated object deletion predicates.
+   Instead, Logtalk provides a built-in predicate, :ref:`predicates_abolish_object_1`, which is often used to define more sophisticated object deletion predicates.

 **friend function**
    Not supported in Logtalk.
-Nevertheless, see the manual section on *meta-predicates.*
+Nevertheless, see the manual section on :ref:`meta-predicates <predicates_meta>`.

 **instance**
    In Logtalk, an instance can be either created dynamically at runtime or defined statically in a source file in the same way as classes.

 **member**
-   Logtalk uses the term predicate.
+   Logtalk uses the term :term:`predicate`.

 **member function**
-   Logtalk uses predicates for representing both behavior and data.
+   Logtalk uses :term:`predicates <predicate>` for representing both behavior and data.

 **namespace**
    Logtalk does not support multiple identifier namespaces.
 All Logtalk